 - What to Do When a Senior Refuses to Bathe and Change Their Clothes

 - “My father refuses to bathe, even though I ask him constantly!”

 When a senior suddenly begins spouting the worst profanities, using offensive language or saying inappropriate things, family members are often baffled as to why and what they can do about it.

 Caregivers have shared countless stories in the forum about elders who used to be mild-mannered and proper suddenly cursing at them or calling them insulting names.
-When it happens in public, it’s embarrassing, and when it happens in private, it’s hurtful.
+When these verbal outbursts happen in private, they’re hurtful; When they happen in public, it’s also embarrassing.

-When this behavior is out of character for an elder and gradually gets worse, the start of Alzheimer’s or another form of dementia is a likely cause.
-If the onset is quite sudden, a urinary tract infection (UTI) is another common culprit.
-UTIs present very differently in seniors, and symptoms include behavioral changes like agitation.
+When this behavior is out of character for an elder and gradually gets worse, the start of Alzheimer’s disease or another form of dementia is a likely cause.
+If the onset is quite sudden, a urinary tract infection is another common culprit.
+UTIs present very differently in seniors than in younger individuals, and symptoms often include behavioral changes like agitation.

 When a swearing tirade sets in, another technique is to use distraction.
-The outburst may end once they’re focused on something else.
+The outburst may end once they’re focused on something else, especially for dementia patients.
 Try bringing up happy times from the old days.
-Elders love to reminisce, and prompting them to change the subject and tap into their long-term memory will likely cause them to forget about whatever it is that first set them off.
+Elders love to reminisce, and prompting them to change the subject and tap into their long-term memory will likely cause them to forget about whatever it is that set them off in the first place.
 If none of these suggestions work, your best bet is to learn not to take this behavior personally.
-When a senior becomes hostile, back off, disappear and wait for it to blow over.
+When a senior becomes hostile, back off, disappear for a little while and wait for it to blow over.